ubsuny/WorldOfTextCraft/README.md

-Fordring loses 10 hit points after attack 20 and defense 10 Arthas multi-attacks Fordring with attack power 8 Fordring loses 0 hit points after attack 8 and defense 10 Arthas multi-attacks Thrall with attack power 8
+Fordring loses 10 hit points after attack 20 and defense 10 Arthas multi-attacks Fordring with attack power 8 Fordring loses 0 hit points after attack 8 and defense 10 Arthas multi-attacks Tarvek with attack power 8
-Thrall loses 8 hit points after attack 8 and defense 0 Arthas multi-attacks Mograine with attack power 8 Mograine loses 8 hit points after attack 8 and defense 0 Action for Fordring:
+Tarvek loses 8 hit points after attack 8 and defense 0 Arthas multi-attacks Mograine with attack power 8 Mograine loses 8 hit points after attack 8 and defense 0 Action for Fordring:
 ```

 You can then cycle through until your party is victorious (the Boss dies), or fails (all of you die).
+Note: after your first turn, if you hit "enter", you will execute the previous command without having to type anything.
 Then the scenario ends.
 To exit prematurely, simply "control-C" out.

 ## Battle Log